 Depending on your home airport Southwest miles can be the best way to get cheap flights within the US.
 On top of that they have some of the most flexible rules and you won’t pay to cancel or change a flight up to 10 minutes before departure.
 You can book an award and change it to a lower price if the fare goes on sale before your travel.

 Barclaycard Arrival Plus™ World Elite MasterCard®

 The Barclaycard Arrival Plus™ World Elite MasterCard® is also a good option for cheap domestic flights.
-You can use the 40,000 mile bonus to get $440 worth of free flights on any airline and depending on the distance and price this could easily mean 1 to 3 free round trip flights.
+You can use the welcome bonus to get free flights on any airline and depending on the price this could easily mean 1 to 3 free round trip flights.
 The card has an $89 annual fee, but it is waived for the first year.

 The card earns 2x miles on all purchases and when you redeem points for travel you get a 10% mile rebate, meaning you are essentially earning 2.2% cash back.
 You can use the miles to cover any travel purchase, so any domestic flights purchased with the card can be covered with your Arrival miles.
 The cards high mile earning and flexibility make it one of the best all-around travel rewards credit cards and one that I would recommend for anyone looking for a travel card.